 Every year, thousands of Americans sustain injuries in slip and fall accidents.
 While some people may write falls off as minor events, one in five falls results in serious injury, according to the Centers for Disease Control and Prevention (CDC).
 These injuries range from broken bones and lacerations to life-threatening brain or spinal injuries.

 In Florida, falls are a serious and prevalent issue, particularly for retired and elderly Floridians.
-If a slip in fall accident results in injury, contact the personal injury attorney at Meldon Law to learn more about your rights to compensation.
+If a slip in fall accident results in injury, contact the Ocala slip & fall attorneys at Meldon Law to learn more about your rights to compensation.